 The hydraulic thrust (Fig. 1) in the pipeline is present at certain points such as the pressure-reducing valve, relief valve, expansion bellows, etc.

-If the control valve has a large pressure differential (large pressure drop) and the line size is more, then this force can be very high.
+If the control valve has a large pressure differential (large pressure drop) and the line size is high, then this force can be very high.

 The support should be provided and designed to take this load, otherwise, this will load the piping system and may cause failure.

-When the pipe is subjected to moving machinery or pulsating flow or very high-velocity flow, the pipe may start vibrating vigorously and ultimately may fail, particularly if the span is large.
+When the pipe is subjected to moving machinery, pulsating flow, or very high-velocity flow, the pipe may start vibrating vigorously and ultimately may fail, particularly if the span is large.
 To avoid this it may be required to introduce additional supports at a smaller span apart from other requirements.
 It may not take axial load but must control lateral movements.

 Carry the ‘Occasional Wind Load’: